sirfifer/voicelearn-ios/docs/QUICKSTART.md

 ## Curriculum System (VLCF)

-VoiceLearn uses the **VoiceLearn Curriculum Format (VLCF)** for structured educational content.
+UnaMentis uses the **UnaMentis Curriculum Format (VLCF)** for structured educational content.
 This is a JSON-based format designed specifically for conversational AI tutoring.

 ### Quick Overview